 A renowned, seasonal delicacy, just call us or drop us an email to reserve your Salt Marsh Lamb from our trusted farmer in Grange over Sands.
-Our next batch will be arriving mid/end September.
+Our final batch for 2020 is here from 21st October.

 The lambs graze on a variety of iodine-rich plants and minerals growing in the salt marshes.
 Surprisingly it doesn’t taste at all salty or of seaweed as you might expect; instead the richly flavoured meat has gentle hints of the coastal flora & fauna, such as glasswort, sea purslane, samphire & sea lavender.

 The Welsh often serve it with laverbread too.
 Give our two recipes a whirl some time and let us know how you get on – we LOVE seeing your pics across social media.

 Lishman’s Salt Marsh Lamb Leg

 - 1 small bunch fresh Thyme

 - 2 unwaxed Lemons

 - 1 teaspoon Salt and freshly ground Pepper, to taste